 5. Coconut Oil:

 Coconut oil are primarily made up of medium chain fatty acids, that have been proven to promote weight loss, because the medium-chain fatty acids tend to be converted into energy, rather than stored as fat.
 Though it is a saturated fat, it contains no cholesterol, like saturated animal fats.
 It also boosts thyroid function and helps to increase the metabolism.
-Use it as your cooking oil and in certain recipes like desserts.
+Use it as your cooking oil and utilized in one of many good desserts.

 Adding lemon to food and drinks is probably the easiest thing you can do to kick start your weight loss.
 Drinking lemon water is known to help control the appetite.
 But that’s not all, lemon’s enzymes help rejuvenate liver tissue, our main fat-burning organ.
 High in vitamin C, lemon also helps support skin collagen.
 Be sure to have your hot water with lemon in the morning, as well as adding it to your smoothies and salads.